bweatherson/demons/latest-export.md

 The main difference between this model and Xefteris's is that it allows that players have false beliefs.
 But why shouldn't they have false beliefs?
 All they know is that the other players are rational, and rationality (we're assuming) does not settle a unique verdict for what players will do.^[To use the game-theory jargon, Xefteris describes a Nash equilibrium of the game, but what I've described is a a rationalizable strategy triple [@Bernheim1984, Pearce1984].
 If Uniqueness is true, then strictly speaking any rationalizable strategy pair for a symmetric game is a Nash equilibrium.]
 So I think this strategy set, where the players have rational (but false) beliefs about the other players, is more useful to think about.

+And what it shows, I think, is that Uniqueness implies a false claim about which games are possible.
+Given Uniqueness, it is impossible for players who know each other to be rational to play this game.
+But it is possible for players who know each other to be rational to play this game; we've just seen a way the world could be where both players know the other to be rational.
+So Uniqueness is false - it implies the impossibility of something we've seen to be possible.

 ## Objections

-The reductio arguments here have all assumed not just that Uniqueness is true, but that the players know that it is true.
+The reductio arguments in the previous two sections have  assumed not just that Uniqueness is true, but that the players know that it is true.
 What happens if we drop that assumption, and consider the possibility that Uniqueness is true but unknowable?

 This possibility is a little uncomfortable for philosophical defenders of Uniqueness.
 If the players in these games do not know that Uniqueness is true, then neither do the authors writing about Uniqueness.
 And now we have to worry about whether it is permissible to assert in print that Uniqueness is true.
 I wouldn't make too much of this though.
 It is unlikely that a knowledge norm governs assertion in philosophical journals.